 View program disclosure

 National American University’s Austin, TX campus is conveniently located in the heart of the Austin metro area with easy access from North Mo Pac, Interstate-35 and MetroRail.
-Established in 2007, the Austin campus offers excellent degree programs in business, information technology, and allied health.
+In addition to its strong Austin criminal justice school curriculum, NAU offers excellent programs in business, information technology, and allied health.
 Our faculty and staff are committed to providing higher education in a caring and supportive environment.
 More information about Austin and the surrounding area is available at the following sites: